 VENUS is available on Amazon, and you can stream for free if you’re an Amazon Prime member.

 Not a taking advantage of the Prime membership yet?
 You can join with a free 30 day trial of Amazon Prime Music – The Only Music Streaming Service with Free 2-day Shipping.

 On her new solo album, VENUS, she changes all that.
 Joy was intent to tell a more honest, human story of one woman’s journey out of darkness.

 Over 11 unstintingly honest songs, she unabashedly recounts what occurred in her life over the past two and a half years.
 She doesn’t try to defend or explain, but instead tells a simple straightforward story of events, sparing no one, especially herself.

 You might call it a coming-of-age album, but it is so much more than that.
 It shows how one woman has come to live her truth — the good, the bad, the petulant, the honorable — and in the end, shows all of us how to live our own.

 I’ve always been a fan of The Civil Wars, and was heartbroken when the duo split.

 Before I listened to VENUS I wasn’t sure if I was more nervous that it wouldn’t sound like the previous music she made that I loved, or that it would and it would be a reminder of what once was.
 And in all honestly, it’s a little of both.
 Joy Williams has a voice like no other, and her sound rings true through these new songs.
 But this album holds a uniqueness that draws it away from her former sound as well.

-I always tend to gravitate to the slower ballads on any album, or songs with lyrics that tell a story I can relate to, and my favorites on this one are “One Day I Will” and “Until the Levee”.
+I always tend to gravitate to the slower ballads on any album, or songs with lyrics that tell a story I can relate to, and my favorites on this one are One Day I Will and Until the Levee.

-It’s hard to listen to VENUS and not speculate if some of the music is in response to the band break up, but Joy Williams has been specific that this is a break through album, and that the idea of going solo was always something they had talked about.
+Honestly, it’s hard to listen to VENUS and not speculate if some of the music is in response to the band break up, but Joy Williams has been specific that this is a break through album, and that the idea of going solo was always something they had talked about.